rolandmueller/bigdata/docker.md

 ## Check if Docker is running

-Check if docker is installed.
-Enter in the command line (or power shell):
+Check if Docker is installed.
+Enter in the Terminal in VS Code

 ```bash
 docker --version